redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 ## Cluster admin
 ---

 This section assumes that you have installed minikube and configured it.
-See the section on setting up[Kubernetes](../getting-started/cluster-setup/kubernetes.md) if you have not already configured it.
+See the section on setting up [Kubernetes](../getting-started/cluster-setup/kubernetes.md) if you have not already configured it.

 The cluster admin must install two Operators into the cluster:

-1. Operator Backed Service
+1. PostgreSQL Operator
 2. Service Binding Operator

-An _Operator Backed Service_ is an operator that helps in deploying instances of a given service, for example PostgreSQL, MySQL, Redis.
+An operator helps in deploying instances of a given service, for example PostgreSQL, MySQL, Redis.
 Furthermore, these operators are "bind-able" as they expose information necessary for an application to connect to their instances.

+See the [Operator installation guide](../getting-started/cluster-setup/operators.md) to install and configure an operator in the cluster, if you have not done already.

 We will use [Dev4Devs PostgreSQL Operator](https://operatorhub.io/operator/postgresql-operator-dev4devs-com) found on the [OperatorHub](https://operatorhub.io) to demonstrate a sample use case.

-Service Binding Operator is an operator that helps in easily binding an application to other Operator Backed Services.
-It accomplishes this through automatically collecting binding information and sharing with an application to bind it with operator managed backing services

 ### Installing the Operator Backed Service